WrappedUsername/Web-Dev-Notes/White Papers/FCS NFT/README.md

-# Foam Chunk Smudge NFT: White Paper - Work In Progress
+# Foam Chunk Smudge NFT: 📃 White Paper - 🚧 Work In Progress 🏗
 - 500 Abstract Art Pieces

 The digital art program I like to use has a digital "brush" I am fond of, and I have named this project after these digital brushes.
+The very large image size of 3840 x 3840 that I decided to use has created a few small issues:
+- namely that the individual file size is enormous (issues with loading the large image),
+- that also limited my ability to create a token supply more than 500,
+- because IPFS has a 25GB upload limit,

+but these issues with the large image size just goes to show that NFT's can have more utility and value beyond a digital art piece stored in a file.

+# 💎 Rarity and Traits

 - 5 seperate layers

-The color of the background not only influences the composition of the art piece, it is also a factor that determines the overall rarity of the NFT.

 ```mermaid
 graph TD;